-Robert Gempeler is an associate in the intellectual property group at Kunzler Law Group.
+Robert Gempeler is an associate in the intellectual property group at Kunzler, PC.
 Mr. Gempeler's practice focuses on patent drafting, patent prosecution, patent litigation, trademarks, copyrights, and licensing matters.
 Mr. Gempeler has experience in various technology areas including computer software and hardware, networking, electrical systems, mobile devices, cryptographic systems, internet technologies, mechanical systems, and more.

 Before pursuing a career as a patent attorney, Mr. Gempeler worked as a software engineer for a software development company in St. George, Utah.
 While there, Mr. Gempeler was a member of a team responsible for the development and maintenance of a multi-language, static source code analysis tool.
 Mr. Gempeler gained experience with various programming and computer technologies while working as a software engineer, including C, C++, C#, Java, PHP, HTML, XML, SQL, networking, databases, and more.
 Mr. Gempeler is also conversational in Dutch and Flemish.